-Mickey O'Rourke makes a good stand-in for Charles Bukowski's autobiographical hero, Henry Chinaski, with an unusually-cast but surprisingly effective Faye Dunaway as his dipsomaniacal consort, Wanda.
+Although a tad too young Mickey O'Rourke makes an effective stand-in for Charles Bukowski's autobiographical hero, Henry Chinaski, with an unusually-cast, unavoidably beautiful but surprisingly effective Faye Dunaway as his dipsomaniacal consort, Wanda.

 FYI: Those interested in filmic renditions of Bukowski’s writings should check out Tales Of Ordinary Madness (1981) and Factotum (2005) whilst the 2003 documentary Bukowski: Born Into This will reward anyone interested in finding out more about the man himself.